yassato/GOfisher/README.md

 # GOfisher

-This is an R packge for simple GO enrichment analyses of *Arabidopsis thaliana*.
+This is an R packge for simple GO enrichment analyses on *Arabidopsis thaliana* genes.
 The GOfisher package includes a sort of functions to perform Fisher's exact probability tests with FDR correction.

 ## Installation